Bradley-Stradling/Linux_Deb_Box/README.txt

 Deploy_Setup.sh and Pack_Up_Setup.sh.

 Unlicense applies to all files that are tagged with it directly in this repository.
+Links to websites are not my sites in any manner.

 Refactoring of scripts ongoing, some may be broken at any time.
-Should be tagged (# incomplete and untested !!!)
+Should be updated in list.
+(Still only human for now though so...)

 These scripts misused, in a broken, untested state, or unmonitored may cause file loss.

 --------------------------------Script list------------------------------------

 Add_Alias.sh - Prompts user input for a comment and an alias the appends it to the .bash_aliases in the users home directory and returns to whatever directory the user was in previously.
 (Also reexecutes the shell so new alias is